-Costello Medical’s dedicated Health Technology Assessment (HTA) Team specialises in the writing of HTA submissions (predominantly for NICE, SMC, AWMSG and NCPE), NICE briefing books, global HTA dossiers and health economic publications, in collaboration with our Publications Team, as well as providing support for HTA advisory boards and with strategic HTA planning.
-Our experienced team, led by Matt Griffiths, can offer you knowledgeable guidance and exceptional customer service to ensure that your HTA projects are delivered to exceptional standards, on time and within your budget.
+Costello Medical’s dedicated Health Technology Assessment (HTA) Team specialises in the writing of HTA submissions.
+These are predominantly for NICE, SMC, AWMSG, and NCPE in Europe, and the Agency for Care Effectiveness (ACE) in Singapore.
+In addition, the HTA team is involved in the writing of NICE briefing books, ACE topic selection forms, global HTA dossiers, and health economic publications, in collaboration with our Publications Team, as well as providing support for HTA advisory boards and with strategic HTA planning.
+Our experienced team, led by Matt Griffiths (based in London) and Craig Brooks-Rooney (based in Singapore), can offer you knowledgeable guidance and exceptional customer service to ensure that your HTA projects are delivered to exceptional standards, on time and within your budget.

 What Makes HTA and Health Economic Writing at Costello Medical Different?

 - High quality writing support.
 Our experience in clinical trial communication, coupled with training in health economics from the University of York, makes us ideally placed to seamlessly weave together the clinical and economic stories within your HTA submission, global HTA dossier or health economic publication and develop an evidence-based, persuasive and clear strategic story.
 We take pride in our work and strive for perfection with every project.
 We particularly understand the importance of paying attention to detail in HTA submissions, where it is essential that all submitted information is presented correctly.

 - Technical expertise.
 All our Senior HTA writers have a scientific background and also have, or are studying towards, a postgraduate qualification in health economics, which ensures that the technical accuracy across the whole HTA submission is of the highest level.
 Additionally, we can draw on the expertise of our dedicated Health Economist Team to provide advice on complex economic subjects.